Baseball-O-Ween at Memorial Stadium Returns

 "The Riverside Hotel is proud to continue our valued partnership with the Garden City Police Department and equally excited to being a new collaboration with the Boise Hawks.
 These partnerships reflect our ongoing commitment to community connection and support." - Jennifer Mackay, The Riverside Hotel

-This free, family-friendly event is open to the public and kicks off at 6:30PM with a festive Trunk-or-Treat in the Memorial Stadium parking lot, featuring booths and displays from multiple community partners.
-Guests can then head into the stadium for a limited concession menu, with the evening ending in a fireworks show around 8:00PM.

-All attendees are encouraged to come dressed in costume as the Hawks staff will be handing out prizes for the best-dressed participants.

-Organizations and businesses are welcome to participate in the Trunk-or-Treat at no cost.
-Interested groups can sign up here: https://bit.ly/2025Baseball-O-Ween.
-The deadline to register is October 20.
+Baseball-O-Ween is a free event and open to the public.
+Community organizations and local businesses are still welcome to sign up to host a trunk for the Trunk-or-Treat portion at no cost.
+Interest groups can register at BoiseHawks.com by October 20.

 - Baseball-O-Ween at Memorial Stadium Returns - Boise Hawks